open-rmf/rmf_gym/docs/traffic_annotation/simple_lift/01-modify_building_file.md

 A-B-C         # Good
 ```

+### Understand Terminology
+Have a look at the [GUI layout](https://osrf.github.io/ros2multirobotbook/traffic-editor.html#gui-layout) to understand terminology when referencing parts of the editor.

 ### Delete Graph 1
 There are two Graphs, 0 and 1.
 You can see this by the two lane colors.
 Lets remove all annotations for Graph 1.
 ```